toboter/babili/README.md

 * discussion mods
 * new docs feature on repositories.
 * new blog / help / dev categories feature for repo docs
-* new insight view on person
+* new insight view on person with latest docs, repos and literature
 * person and agent connection and corresponding partials
+* review of all meta tags
+* new file_upload publishing.
+When adding a file to a comment or when publishing a document, the file will be published too.

 * many many bugfixes

 # todo
 * Ladegeschwindigkeit bei bibliographie
+* ability file spliten
 * discussions need to use the repo permission control.
 * better error pages in production
 * favicon